HwWobbe/DefinitiveData-DeltaAlerts/README.md

 * This should likely link to DgH to start and then DocsH
 * Can JW help with this technology?
 * Consider the need to create contexts for specific Audiences.
-* Consider using to WayBack machine to access (lost) content (that I still consider "definitive").
+* Consider using the WayBack machine to access (lost) content (that I still consider "definitive").

 <hr>